Hamilton London review: Believe the hype, this American smash has all the makings of a modern classic

 Victoria Palace Theatre

-There’s no shortage of hype surrounding Hamilton, and you should believe every word of it.
-Ever since Lin-Manuel Miranda’s hip-hopera made its Broadway debut two years ago, it’s been a cult phenomenon, catapulting Alexander Hamilton, previously America’s most overlooked Founder, into one of its most revered.
-Many Brits have been playing the soundtrack on repeat in eager anticipation of a West End transfer and now it’s finally here.
-But will audiences be as fond on this side of the pond?
+Believe the hype: there's plenty of it.
+Ever since Lin-Manuel Miranda's hip-opera made its Broadway debut two years ago, it's been a cult phenomenon, catapulting Alexander Hamilton, previously America's most overlooked Founder, into one of its most revered overnight.
+Many Brits have been playing the soundtrack on repeat in eager anticipation of a West End transfer and now it's finally here.
+But will audiences be as fond over the Pond?

-Well, of course we will.
-We enjoy a good sing-along, even if it’s at our expense, and Hamilton is packed with them.
-It grips you from its opening line, as Hamilton’s arch-rival Vice President Aaron Burr intones, “How does a bastard, orphan, son of a whore and a Scotsman dropped in the middle of a forgotten spot in the Caribbean by providence, impoverished in squalor, grow up to be a hero and a scholar?”
-It’s one man’s remarkable story that encapsulates the ambition and audacity of the early days of the United States.
+Well, of course we will, we enjoy a good tune even if it's at our expense, and Hamilton is packed with them.
+It grips you from its opening line, as Vice President and arch rival Aaron Burr intones, “How does a bastard, orphan, son of a whore and a Scotsman dropped in the middle of a forgotten spot in the Caribbean by providence, impoverished in squalor, grow up to be a hero and a scholar?”
+It's one man's remarkable story that encapsulates the ambition and audacity of the early days of the United States.

-Anyone familiar with the soundtrack will be acquainted with the multi-layered wordplay, so delicious in songs like Satisfied, a number as much about unquenchable lust as it is ambition.
-They’ll also be in awe of the sheer amount of information it imparts, condensing an 800-page biography by Ron Chernow and nearly 30 years of American history into two hours and 45 minutes of theatre.
+Anyone familiar with the music will already be acquainted with the multi-layered wordplay, so delicious in songs like Satisfied, a number as much about unquenchable lust as it is about ambition.
+They'll also be in awe of the sheer amount of information it imparts, condensing as it does an 800-page biography by Ron Chernow and nearly 30 years of American history into two hours and 45 minutes of theatre.
 Don't go in tired.

 But to appreciate what a technical challenge Hamilton is, it has to be seen to be believed.
-There's an astounding vocal dexterity required to spit a treatise on foreign policy or the rules of an 18th century duel, but this company is well up to the task.
-Assembled over a 12 months, the London cast looks like it’s been working together for years, rather than weeks.
+There's an astounding vocal dexterity required to spit a treatise on foreign policy or the rules of an 18th century duel but this company is well up to the task.
+Assembled over a year, the London cast look like they're been working together for years, rather than months.
 The title role is expertly occupied by recent RADA graduate Jamael Westman, a rangy south Londoner with questionable facial fuzz.
-There’s something utterly compelling about this statuesque diamond-in-the-rough.
+Yet, there's something utterly compelling about this statuesque diamond-in-the-rough.
 He feels like an authentic underdog.

 “Who lives, who dies, who tells your story?” is the final refrain, and one that follows the audience out of the theatre.
-Hamilton resonates, not just because it’s a great story or even because it’s innovative, though it is both.
-It’s a phenomenon because of its humanity.
+Hamilton resonates, not just because it's a great story or even because it's innovative, though it is both of those things.
+It's a phenomenon because of its humanity.

-You may know the history, you may even know the soundtrack, but there’s nothing quite like being in the room when Hamilton happens.
+You may know the history, you may even know the soundtrack, but there's nothing quite like being in the room where Hamilton happens.